 Hello!
-Get ready for a LONG POST!
-LOL!!
-(Read through ALL of it if you’re interested).
+Well it’s been a little while since our last ROD post so get ready for a LONG POST!
+LOL!! (seriously though, read through ALL of it if you’re interested).

 Throughout most, if not all of September we have only been posting ROD programming on the smaller whiteboard at the Box.
 After a long build up to the All-Stars comp we just wanted to post things that were only needed to maintain function and strength, and also was taking into account how you all were faring through the weekly WoDs too.

 Well now it is time to set ourselves new targets, new goals, and new dreams!!
 (CrossFit Open 2015 anyone?!?!).
 Starting next MONDAY 6th OCTOBER, we will begin a new cycle of the ROD to help you along your journey.

 The new ‘cycle’ will as always follow a sustained plan of strength development.
 This time though the strength portion will go in 4-week waves (some details below & more details on that to be released later this week.
 Knowing your 1RM’s is a must!).